Start date: September 2022

 We are also very proud of those graduates who have gone on to exciting careers, using the innovation skills they have gained to make a difference for the organisations where they work.

-Other MSc Entrepreneurship graduates are employed at: Accenture Consulting and Technology, AIG, Astbury Marsden Consultants, Barclays Capital, BHP Billiton, Bloomberg Business & Financial News, BNY Mellon Banking, Boston Consulting Group, CHP Consulting, CITIC Group, Creative Consulting, Deloitte Consulting & Corporate Finance, E-Synergy, EDF Trading, Elexon, Ernst & Young, Evian, Fonterra, France Telecom (Orange), GreySpark Partners, IBM, KPMG, Lighthouse Analyst Relations, Novartis Pharmaceuticals, NTT Communications, Omnicom, Pegatron, Pepsico, Poten & Partners, PwC, Saatchi & Saatchi, Schneider Trading, SKIM Healthcare, TNS Global Market Research, UBS, Volkswagen Group, Wonder Auto Technology, ZenithOptimedia Investment Marketing.
+MSc Entrepreneurship graduates have been employed at: Accenture Consulting and Technology, AIG, Amazon, Astbury Marsden Consultants, Barclays Capital, Barclays Techstars, BHP Billiton, Bloomberg Business & Financial News, BNY Mellon Banking, Boston Consulting Group, CHP Consulting, CITIC Group, Creative Consulting, Deloitte Consulting & Corporate Finance, Dropbox, E-Synergy, EDF Trading, Elexon, Ernst & Young, Evian, Fonterra, France Telecom (Orange), GreySpark Partners, IBM, Justpark, KPMG, Lighthouse Analyst Relations, Novartis Pharmaceuticals, NTT Communications, Omnicom, Pegatron, Pepsico, Poten & Partners, PwC, Rocket Internet, Saatchi & Saatchi, Schneider Trading, SKIM Healthcare, TNS Global Market Research, UBS, Volkswagen Group, Wonder Auto Technology, ZenithOptimedia Investment Marketing.

 For further information on the Careers provision for UCL School of Management, please see our Careers page.